What to Do if You Suspect an Eating Disorder in a Child or Teen

 If the student or athlete may be at risk, involve parents, school counselors, or healthcare providers as appropriate.
 Your goal is to get them connected to resources and support.

-You don’t need to be an expert in eating disorders to share your observations and concerns.
+You don’t need to be an expert in eating disorders to support your student!
 Speaking up early can help someone get the support they need, and may even save a life.

 Get Support Now